Breaking news from around the world

 Cape Town TV is avaible free-to-air on analogue and digital transmissions in the Cape Town region, nationally on DStv Channel 263, FreeVision Channel 331 and online on the FreeVision mobile app and capetowntv.net.

-Cape Town TV, otherwise known as CTV, is a non-profit, free-to-air, community television station licensed to serve the greater Cape Town metropolitan area.
+Cape Town TV, previously known as CTV, is a non-profit, free-to-air, community television station licensed to serve the greater Cape Town metropolitan area.

 The channel is owned and controlled by the community and provides access by stakeholder groups to the powerful medium of television as a tool for community development and social change.

-In-so-doing, CTV aims to strengthen the communication capacity of civil society and acts as an incubator for emerging, local talent in the film and television sector and related cultural industries.
+In-so-doing, Cape Town TV aims to strengthen the communication capacity of civil society and acts as an incubator for emerging, local talent in the film and television sector and related cultural industries.

-Through active community participation and audience engagement CTV aims to promote:
+Through active community participation and audience engagement Cape Town TV aims to promote:

 - Freedom of expression

 - Diversity and tolerance